melsonGit/serial_cpp_vs_parallel_cuda/README.md

 # serial_cpp_vs_parallel_cuda
 Dissertation work for completion of MSc ICT.
 This implementation, alongside my written thesis, achieved a 77% mark.
 I achieved a Distinction for my MSc overall.

+Please refer to the [wiki](https://github.com/melsonGit/serial_cpp_vs_parallel_cuda/wiki) for a more detailed overview on the inner workings of this project.

 # Basic Overview

 This project focuses on the GPU/GPGPU and CPU components, as well as the CUDA and C++ languages.
 I wanted to test and compare the computational power of both the GPU/GPGPU and CPU.
 To do this, I developed 8 programs: 4 programs were developed in traditional C++, and were to be executed solely by the CPU; 4 programs were developed in Nvidia's proprietary GPU/GPGPU CUDA/C++ language, and were to be executed by the GPU/GPGPU.